bodergob373/Electric-Doohickey/JOURNAL.md

 # June 25th: Research

-In order to use one of the 12kW 72V hub motors that I want to use for the full car, I need powerful batteries that can continuously output 167A.
-I looked at battery cells to buy, but I would need 150 of them.
-They're expensive and I don't want to wire them all together, so I decided to search for used EV batteries.
+In order to use one of the 12kW 72V hub motors that I want to use for the full car, I need powerful batteries.
+I looked at battery cells to buy, but I would need a lot of them.
+They're expensive and I don't want to wire them all together, so I searched for used EV/hybrid batteries.
+I found listings for battery modules from both a Toyota Prius and Nissan Leaf.
+I decided to use the Leaf batteries because they're cheaper and more commonly used.

+**Total time spent: 4h**

+# June 26th: Research 2
+I thought that because they're from a car, maybe I could only use one module with smaller motors.
+After researching the nominal voltage, I would need more because they're only 8.4V.
+If I want to keep using the powerful motor, I would need 9 modules.
+It turns out that their nominal voltage is around 7.2V, so I would actually need 10 in series.
+The battery also needs to supply enough current for the motor.
+12000kW / 72V is 167A, so I will need more battery modules in parallel.
+I chose to have 4 modules in parallel for the full car with 2 motors, so this kart with only 1 motor should only have 2 in parallel.
+It's still not enough to run at 12kW continuously, but it could maybe supply enough for a few seconds during acceleration.

+**Total time spent: 3h**

+# June 28th: Research 3
+I found the motor controller.
+It's liquid-cooled and can handle 150A continuous at 72V.
+I researched parts of a liquid cooling system, but I realized it probably won't be using too much continuous current.

+**Total time spent: 3h**

+# June 28th: Batteries
+I bought 30 of the Nissan Leaf batteries I found and made sure that they worked.

-**Total time spent: 2h**
+**Total time spent: 3h**